simul/simul.github.io/ref/simul/math/Matrix4x4.md

 | Include: | Math/Matrix.h |

-A fixed-size 4 by 4 matrix class.
-It is used mainly for transformations - see SimulOrientation.
+A fixed-size 4 by 4 matrix class.<br>It is used mainly for transformations - see SimulOrientation.

 Functions